 Roster lawyers are service providers who are required to sign a standard agreement acknowledging they will follow organizational policies and rules.

 Roster lawyers bring a breadth of expertise and experience in criminal and family law.
 60 percent of criminal defence lawyers on the roster have been practicing law for more than five years.

 Legal Aid Alberta’s roster fluctuates as new lawyers join and others retire, move, or become unavailable to take new legal aid cases.
 The number of available lawyers has remained steady at around 1,200 for the past five years.

-Roster lawyers regularly attend skills development training opportunities provided by Legal Aid Alberta at no cost to learn how to effectively represent Albertans who face significant life challenges.
-In the past year, attendance to Legal Aid Alberta webinars, conferences, and training seminars has exceeded 1,000.
+Roster lawyers regularly attend skills development training provided by Legal Aid Alberta at no cost to learn how to effectively represent Albertans who face significant life challenges.
+In 2022, attendance to Legal Aid Alberta webinars, conferences, and training seminars exceeded 1,000.

 More than 120 roster lawyers are members of Legal Aid Alberta lawyer panels, selected to represent youth, children and sex assault complainants in extremely complex cases.
 These lawyers bring in-depth knowledge, significant courtroom experience including trials and sentencing, and have spent years of their practice working directly with challenging clients.

 Legal Aid Alberta has a network of more than 300 roster lawyers readily available to provide duty counsel services in courtrooms across the province and that number is consistently growing.